wlonk/arcadia/rules/recovery_growth_and_change.rst

 Certain spells can change your final mark from "become a fetch" to other, stranger things.
 These include a *wraith*, a spirit and mind without a body, cursed to linger on Earth, or *Glatisant*, the questing beast pursued tirelessly by the Wild Hunt.
+In any case, the same applies as for a fetch: unless you want to play a very different character, pass your character to the Host, and they will know the constraints governing your character's new existence.

 Damaged reputations
 -------------------